VidhiSaxena21/vidzz_working_on_if_portal/README.md

 > **Note:** These statistics represent the current state of the MongoDB Atlas database and may change as new users, companies, and applications are added.

 ---

-# Dataset

-The repository includes CSV exports of the primary database collections for analysis, testing, and demonstration purposes.

-### Included CSV Files

-- `companies.csv`
-- `students.csv`
-- `applications.csv`

-These datasets correspond to the MongoDB Atlas collections and contain anonymized platform records.

----